-Starting an eCommerce website can be lucrative but it also requires a different set of skills and a unique approach to marketing.
-Take the time to understand the advertising channels you can use, eCommerce website design, your target audience, etc. It’s also a good idea to research your competition to see what they’re emphasizing in their marketing, their site design, and the kind of market they’re targeting.
+Starting an e-commerce website can be lucrative but it also requires a different set of skills and a unique approach to marketing.
+Take the time to understand the advertising channels you can use, e-commerce website design, your target audience, etc. It’s also a good idea to research your competition to see what they’re emphasizing in their marketing, their site design, and the kind of market they’re targeting.

 When you’ve completed your research, it’s time to get your website set up.
 You will need a custom domain that should be the same as your brand name.
 If you’re starting from scratch then try to strike a balance between a descriptive and branded domain name.

-There are many eCommerce website builders to choose from and a few have already been mentioned.
+There are many e-commerce website builders to choose from and a few have already been mentioned.
 Before you choose one, make a list of the must-have features you’re looking for.
-Do you want control of CSS and HTML, do you need a drag-and-drop editor, is a large number of templates important, or are you interested in specific payment processors?
+Do you want control of CSS and HTML, do you need a drag-and-drop editor, is a large selection of templates important, or are you interested in specific payment processors?
 When your list is complete, only focus on the options that meet the criteria you set.

 The next step is creating the website.
 If you chose the website builder properly, you’ll be able to do this yourself by taking advantage of the professional-looking templates and intuitive interface.
-If it doesn’t have those things then you may need to continue searching for the right eCommerce website builder.
+If it doesn’t have those things then you may need to continue searching for the right e-commerce website builder.

 When customizing, there are a few key things you should keep in mind.
 The color palette should match your brand but also use shades that are inviting to your visitors.
-Incorporate trust factors such as an https website, clear contact information, and trust seals.
+Incorporate trust factors such as an HTTPS website, clear contact information, and trust seals.
 Use a clean and minimal design that highlights your products and take the time to create compelling product imagery.

 Even if you have a solid customer base offline, it’ll be an uphill battle to establish a reputation online.
 That’s due in part because you’re competing on a global scale instead of within a limited geographic region.
-Your customers have near-limitless choice.
+Your customers have near-limitless choices.

 In order to grow your store beyond a few sales, it’s necessary to promote it far and wide using a variety of strategies.
 In the short term, you’d focus more on social marketing strategies like paid ads on Facebook and Instagram.
 You could also focus on things like search engine marketing (paid ads on search engines).
 The exact mix you choose will depend on your budget, your skillset, and your niche.

 Another area you want to prioritize is collecting feedback.
 The feedback you collect will be in the form of reviews or testimonials.
 You can display them prominently on your website to make it easier for people to purchase your products.
 The other type of feedback is related to your products.
 Did the product meet expectations, where can you improve, would they recommend it to their friends or family, etc.?
-This feedback is important because it helps you improve over time based on the opinions of real customers – not your gut feelings.
+This customer experience feedback is important because it helps you improve over time based on the opinions of real customers – not your gut feelings.

 An online store is a powerful way to grow your brand or launch it from scratch.
-There are many tools that will help you succeed such as eCommerce website builders, advertising platforms, and social media platforms.
+There are many tools that will help you succeed such as e-commerce website builders, advertising platforms, and social media platforms.
 They’re only as effective as you make them.
 The first step is understanding how to use them properly so you can reach your goals.
-If you’re looking for the right eCommerce website builder then be sure to check out our helpful reviews so you can quickly shortlist the best candidates based on your situation.
+If you’re looking for the right e-commerce website builder then be sure to check out our helpful reviews so you can quickly shortlist the best candidates based on your situation.